ochristopher380/Personal_and_School_Projects/README.md

 # Personal_and_School_Projects
-This is a general repository for my person and academic projects
+This is a general repository for my personal and academic projects